Zagreb bypass: Future expansion

 A proposal has been made in 2007 for a new interchange near Zaprešić, one that would reduce traveling time between the cities.

 As a part of the A11 motorway construction works, a new Jakuševec interchange was built east of the Buzin interchange.
-The Buzin interchange in turn is planned to be abolished, in favor of another new interchange, Sveta Klara, further to the west.
+The Buzin interchange in turn is planned to be abolished, in favour of another new interchange, Sveta Klara, further to the west.

 A long-term plan exists to build a new outer bypass road around Zagreb.
 The outer bypass would be a part of the tolled motorway network thus permitting vehicles not to stop at two toll plazas near Zagreb as they enter and leave the present bypass, decreasing congestion on the inner bypass motorway.
 2009–2012 motorway and road construction plan entails funds for development of design documents for the outer bypass motorway and specifies its route: It is to be a 106 km long motorway originating from the A2 motorway Luka interchange, connecting the A3 motorway Gradina interchange near Samobor, the A1 motorway Horvati interchange, the A11 motorway Mraclin interchange, once again the A3 motorway Ivanić Grad interchange and finally the A4 motorway Zelina interchange.
 A total of 14 interchanges are planned on the new bypass, including the ones connecting it to the other motorways already specified, connecting the outer bypass to all major roads intersected.